asidko/simple-spot-signalling-service/README.md

 - Smart zone boundaries recalculation to ignore manipulations

-## Additional nodes
+## Additional Notes

-When writing this doc we want to be consice and specific but not at the expense of illustration
+When writing this doc we want to be concise and specific but not at the expense of illustration